OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 This inhibition increases the levels of certain neurotransmitters like serotonin, norepinephrine, and dopamine, which are associated with mood regulation.
 However, combining MAOIs like isocarboxazid with certain foods or beverages can result in adverse reactions due to their tyramine content.
 Coffee contains varying amounts of tyramine—a compound found naturally in aged or fermented foods—depending on factors such as its brewing method and bean type.

-Tyramine affects blood pressure regulation and can cause hypertensive crisis when combined with MAOIs like isocarboxazid.
+Tyramine affects blood pressure regulation and can cause a hypertensive crisis when combined with MAOIs like isocarboxazid.
 While moderate coffee consumption may not pose significant risks for individuals taking isocarboxazid or other MAOIs, it’s crucial to be cautious and consider individual tolerance levels.
 Many healthcare professionals advise patients on MAOIs to limit their intake of tyramine-rich foods and beverages like aged cheese or processed meats.

 The effects of combining coffee and isocarboxazid can vary from person to person.
-Some individuals may experience no adverse effects at all while others may be more sensitive to these interactions.
+Some individuals may experience no adverse effects at all, while others may be more sensitive to these interactions.
 For those who are susceptible to increased blood pressure from tyramine-containing foods or beverages, consuming coffee while taking isocarboxazid could potentially lead to a hypertensive crisis characterized by severe headaches, chest pain, palpitations, or even stroke.

 It is important to note that the risk of hypertensive crisis with coffee consumption may be higher during the initial weeks of starting isocarboxazid treatment.
 This is due to the time it takes for MAO enzymes in the body to be fully inhibited by the medication.
 Therefore, it may be prudent for individuals commencing isocarboxazid therapy to temporarily avoid or limit their coffee intake until they have adjusted to the medication and their healthcare provider has deemed it safe.